-SaskPower will apply the same privacy protection standards to all customer data we collect, including meter information obtained by smart meters.
+We apply privacy protection standards to all customer data we collect.
+This includes meter data from smart meters.
 The data we collect through our meters is used only to ensure accurate billing.
 Only encrypted meter readings and meter identification are transmitted through smart meters, not your personal information.

 Will people lose their jobs because of this project?

 Meter reading jobs will continue to be a need as we proceed with smart meter installations.
 As we install more meters, meter reading needs will decrease.
 But we're working on a plan to transform our workforce to align with how work will be done in the future.

 Will a smart meter mean I get charged more for using power at certain times of the day?

 No. SaskPower will not be increasing rates for power at peak times during the day.
 Unlike provinces with high populations, our power demand doesn’t peak enough for this to be necessary.